itsanjali2410/60days-of-machine-learning/Day 1.md

 ### Machine Learning Algorithm Overview

-In a machine learning algorithm (like any model), the process can be summarized as follows:
+In a machine learning algorithm, the process can be summarized as follows:

 1. **Input**: The data we provide.
 2. **Software**: The machine learning model (like the regression model) processes the data.